Shurikal/simglucose/README.md

 ### 1/7/2018
 - Added OpenAI gym support, use `gym.make('simglucose-v0')` to make the environment.
 - Noticed issue: the patient name selection is not available in gym.make for now.
 The patient name has to be hard-coded in the constructor of `simglucose.envs.T1DSimEnv`.
+### 6/1/2023
+- Newest OPENAI gym support.
+- Patient name selection is now available in gym.make.
+- Added new type of gym with discrete action space.

 ## Reporting issues
 Shoot me any bugs, enhancements or even discussion by [creating issues](https://github.com/jxx123/simglucose/issues/new).